Jos

-Jos /'dʒɔːs/ is a city in the North-Central region of Nigeria.
-The city has a population of about 900,000 residents based on the 2006 census.
+Jos /'dʒɔːs/ is a city in Plateau State of North-Central region of Nigeria with a population of about 900,000 residents based on the 2006 census.
 Popularly called "J-Town", it is the administrative capital and largest city of Plateau State.
 The city is situated on the Jos plateau which lies within the Guinea Savannah of North-Central Nigeria.
 It connects most of the North-Eastern capitals to the Federal Capital Territory Abuja, by road.
 Driving in and out of Jos, traffic encounters very steep and windy bends and mountainous sceneries typical of the plateau, from which the state derives its name.

 During the period of British colonial rule, Jos became an important centre for tin mining after large deposits of cassiterite, the main ore for the metal, were discovered.
 It is also the trading hub of Plateau State as commercial activities are steadily increasing.

 History

 The earliest known settlers of the land that would come to be known as Nigeria were the Nok people (c.
 1000 BC), skilled artisans from around the Jos area who mysteriously vanished in the late first millennium.